 - kidney stones

-With the holidays coming up, and everyone’s schedule getting busier, it’s important to remember to keep yourself hydrated.
+With school starting soon, and everyone’s schedule getting busier, it’s important to remember to keep yourself hydrated.

 Ways to Stay Hydrated

 We all know that increasing our water intake will keep our body hydrated.
 But what are some ways to do this?

 Choose water over other drinks, especially when out to eat.
 This will help lower your sugar intake (better for your health overall) and lowers your bill since water is free most places.

 Bring a reusable water cup with you everywhere.
 Fill it up at the beginning of the day and as often as needed.

 Set a water goal.
 You can find apps that let you track your water intake and remind you when you need to drink more.
 Or keep a tally in your calendar to know how much you’ve had.

 Increase your water intake when you increase your physical exertion or when traveling.

 Keep your water close.
 You should have a cup of water within arms reach all day long.
 This makes it simple and becomes a